dirkpuge/glossary/misc.md

 ## Reliable (software systems)

-Ability of a computer program to perform its intended functions and operations in a system's **environment**, without experiencing **failure**.
+Ability of a computer program to perform its intended functions and operations in a system's environment, without experiencing failure.

 ## SaaS